The Haley Sisters

 excellent songs, dealing with thought provoking, contentious

 issues, ever since.
-Eight CD’s of original songs, all recorded
+Several CD’s of original songs, all recorded

 in his own studio, are available at gigs, with many now being

 sung by legends of the folk world - Vin Garbutt to name but one.

 Joan Edmundson's keyboards and vocals along with Kenny